-Anthropogenic climate change is here, now, devastating more-than-human and human life.
+Anthropogenic climate change is here, now, devastating human and more-than-human life.
 The time is long overdue for every discipline in the academy to address the climate and biodiversity crisis head-on.

-The Centre for Climate Change Action & Education is an interdisciplinary research and knowledge exchange centre, aiming to be a catalyst for action to defend, conserve and help heal Earth systems.
+The Centre for Climate Change Action & Education (CCCAE) was launched in April 2018 as the Centre for Climate Action, based in the Faculty of Business, Law and Digital Technologies, and relaunched in April 2021 as the Centre for Climate Change Action and Education, based in the Faculty of Education.
+CCCAE is an interdisciplinary research and knowledge exchange centre aiming to be a catalyst for action to defend, conserve and help heal Earth systems.
 At the University of Winchester, this means action across the Arts, Humanities and Social Sciences, in Health and Wellbeing and in Business, but this centre’s remit focusses on the contribution of Education in moving communities from understanding to action.
 In our varied fields, we must re-educate ourselves, first for survival, and long-term for flourishing.

 Aims and objectives